Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 @section occt_draw_bop Boolean Operations Commands

 This chapter describes existing commands of Open CASCADE Draw Test Harness that are used for performing, analyzing, debugging the algorithm in Boolean Component.
-See @ref occt_user_guides__boolean_operations "Boolean operations" user's guide for the description of these algorithms.
+See @ref specification__boolean_operations "Boolean operations" user's guide for the description of these algorithms.

 @subsection occt_draw_bop_two Boolean Operations on two operands